Kymry Esainko

 Piano

-Kymry was born in San Francisco and grew up in Sacramento, Calif.
-He started playing piano at age 7 and much, much later, graduated from Oberlin College and Conservatory of Music with degrees in piano performance and American history.
+Esainko was born in San Francisco and grew up in Sacramento, Calif.
+He began playing the piano at the age of seven, and later graduated from Oberlin College and Conservatory of Music with degrees in piano performance and American history.
 He studied classical piano with Frank Wasko, Peter Takacs, and Sanford Margolis, and jazz piano with Neal Creque and Ed Kelly.
 He lives in Oakland with his vocalist/trombonist wife Becca, his son Kai, daughter Stella, and a menagerie of cats and dogs.

 A portrait of Kymry Esainko and a piano